-If your situation is not a crisis but requires 24-hour care, we offer inpatient care.
-Trained and dedicated professionals are ready 24/7 to accept you and ensure your safety in a locked environment.
+If your situation requires 24-hour care, we offer inpatient care.
+Trained and dedicated professionals are ready 24/7 to provide services in a secured environment for your safety.
 With skill, compassion and respect, the Adult Mental Health Inpatient Program staff provide acute crisis assessment, focused intervention and discharge planning.

 We offer specialized care to treat the unique mental health needs of older adults.
 Our treatment program for older adults, established in 1976, was the first of its kind in the nation.
 Knowing the latest trends in geriatric psychiatry, our interdisciplinary staff members show a clear enthusiasm for working with you and your family.
 This program at University of Minnesota Medical Center emphasizes coping methods and critical links to family and community resources.

 Partial hospitalization is an intensive short-term program if you’re experiencing an acute episode of depression and/or anxiety.
 Often, individuals in the program are receiving therapy for the first time and will be transitioning back to work, school or home.
 Groups meet five hours a day, five days a week, for about two-to-three weeks.
 You’ll also have regular follow-up with a psychiatrist.
 This program may offer an alternative to psychiatric hospitalization.

 Adult day treatment